 Endangered wild tigers are now more likelier than ever to become extinct.
-Everywhere tigers exist, they endure endless pressure from severe habitat loss, illegal poaching for their bones, skin, and meat, and killings from locals in retaliation to a mauling or killing of a person.
-But, this was bound to happen, as we are pushing our boundaries across their habitat.
+Tigers endure endless pressure from severe habitat loss, illegal poaching, and killings from locals in retaliation to a mauling or killing of a person.
+But this was bound to happen as we are pushing our boundaries across their habitat.

-They are also losing ground, as humans continue to log forests, pushing the tiger to become even more displaced and stressed.
-There are eight original subspecies, and three are now extinct, and this happened in a span of half a century.
-An average of one becoming extinct every 15-20 years.
+They are also losing ground as humans continue logging, pushing the tiger to become even more displaced and stressed.
+There are eight original subspecies, and three are now extinct.
+This happened in a span of half a century.
+An average of one subspecies becomes extinct every 15-20 years.

 Critically Endangered Wild Tigers

-- In the 80's, the Javan tiger is the latest original subspecies to be wiped out.
+- In the 80s, the Javan tiger was the latest original subspecies to be wiped out.

-- In the 1900s there were over 100,000 wild tigers estimated to be around the globe, and today maybe only 3,500 tigers are left in the wild.
+- In the 1900s, there were over 100,000 wild tigers estimated to be around the globe.
+Today there might be 3,500 tigers left in the wild.